 - 1 1/2 Hour Tour

 - 4 people minimum to 10 people maximum per tour

-- 2 stops beginning and ending at the American Legion Post
+- 2 stops beginning at the American Legion Post

 - Tours available Mondays, Thursdays and Saturdays

 - Tours begin between 3 PM and 3:30 PM